w3c/wai-tutorials/source/forms/instructions.html.erb.md

 ### Providing instructions outside labels
 {:.newex}

-Providing instructions outside labels allows more flexible positioning and design but generally has caveats.
+Providing instructions outside labels allows more flexible positioning and design but sometimes it can be missed.
 The two approaches outlined below can be combined to achieve most impact.

 #### Informing users
 {:.ap}

 Content outside form elements may be missed by screen readers that are in “Forms Mode”.
-In the example below, users are informed that extra help is available for each field in the overall instructions before they enter the actual form so that they don't miss it.
+In the example below, users are informed that extra help is available for each field in the overall instructions before they enter the actual form, so that they don't miss it.

 {::nomarkdown}
 <%= sample_start %>